 Instructions

-- Preheat oven to 350°F and line a baking sheet with parchment paper.
+- Preheat the oven to 350°F and line a baking sheet with parchment paper.

-- Allow to sit for a few minutes to gel, then add the smashed avocado, almond butter, and maple syrup, and almond meal and mix to combine.
+- Allow to sit for a few minutes to gel, then add the smashed avocado, almond butter, and maple syrup, and almond meal and mix well to combine.

-- Fold in chocolate chips.
+- Fold in the chocolate chips.

 - Category: Dessert, Snack